 When Roy, a homicidal maniac was put away for murder, Gillespie tried to get him committed to an insane asylum instead.
 Now the guy's ex-fiancee wants to marry a soldier, and she goes to ...

-Fresh out of medical school, young Dr. James Kildare decides to leave his father's country practice and take up a position at a large New York hospital.
-There he meets the ...
+Fresh out of medical school, young Dr. James Kildare decides to take a position at a large New York hospital instead of joining his father's country practice.
+In New York he meets the ...
 See full summary »

 When Roy, a homicidal maniac was put away for murder, Gillespie tried to get him committed to an insane asylum instead.
 Now the guy's ex-fiancee wants to marry a soldier, and she goes to Gillespie for advice about Roy.
 Meanwhile, Red's pursued by a pretty socialite, Lee encourages a double-amputee to live, Gillespie and the boys fight to save little Margaret from an epidemic in the children's ward, and Roy breaks out of prison...with a gun...
 Written by